Five Fun Christmas Traditions in Spain

 Roscón cakes are central to celebrating the Reyes Magos, or Wise Men, on the Epiphany.
 Photo by Estefania, Canva.

-Christmas Food in Spain
+Christmas Food and Drink in Spain

 Around Spain, as around the world, Christmas celebrations are filled with food.
 Not surprising, the centerpiece is the roscón cake, devoted to Dia de los Reyes.
 It is not unlike King Cake in New Orleans, and dates back centuries.
-These days, the roscón cake is usually filled with whipped cream or flavored cream, and topped with candied fruit or nuts and sugar.
+These days, the roscón de reyes cake is usually filled with whipped cream or flavored cream, and topped with candied fruit or nuts and sugar.
 The person who finds a small toy king in his or her slice wears the accompanying paper crown for the day.

 Christmas treats might also include gold-wrapped turrón (almond flour candies) or polvorones, small powdered-sugar shortbread cookies, best eaten carefully lest you wear a sugary bib down your front.

 In Spain, the lovely sparkling Cava wine isn’t just reserved for the New Year and Christmas season, but is certainly given center stage at the holiday.
 Bring it on.
 Friexenet is a brand commonly found in the U.S. Our favorite Spanish cava is by Juvé y Camps.
+(Both are from the Catalonia region.)

 Family meals on Christmas Day and El Dia de los Reyes will likely feature the respective region’s most typical dish.
 For our part, we favor a roast leg of lamb on Christmas with a nice arroz con leche or flan dessert.